ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

 R> g0 <- ggplot(df, aes(x = age, y = y, ymin = ql, ymax = qh)) + + geom_line() + + geom_ribbon(alpha = 0.2) + + labs(title = "Covariate-specific thresholds for a FPF = 0.3", + x = "Age (years)", y = "BMI") + + theme(strip.text.x = element_text(size = 20), + plot.title = element_text(hjust = 0.5, size = 20), + axis.text = element_text(size = 20), + axis.title = element_text(size = 20)) + + facet_wrap(~gender) R> print(g0) \end{Sinput} \end{Schunk}

-Finally, we mention that for conciseness we have not shown here how to perform convergence diagnostics of the MCMC chains for models fitted using \code{cROC.bnp}.
-In very much the same way as shown in Section \ref{sec:pooledroc_ilu} for the object \code{pROC_dpm}, using the information contained in component \code{dens} in the list of returned values (if required), one can produce trace plots of the conditional densities at some sampled values, as well as, obtain the corresponding effective sample sizes.
-Some results are provided in Appendix \ref{AppB}, and the associated code can be found in the \proglang{R} replication code that accompanies this paper.
+For conciseness we have not shown here how to perform convergence diagnostics of the MCMC chains for models fitted using the function \code{cROC.bnp}.
+In very much the same way as shown in the previous section for the object \code{pROC_dpm}, using the information contained in component \code{dens} in the list of returned values (if required), one can produce trace plots of the conditional densities at some sampled values, as well as obtain the corresponding effective sample sizes and Geweke statistics.
+Some results are provided in the Appendices, and the associated code can be found in the replication code that accompanies this paper.